kai0722/iac-typst-template/template/main.typ

 == Features <sec:Feature>

 - *Image Standard Deviation*
   We use the standard deviation of pixel intensities as an evaluation function.
-Larger standard deviation indicates greater contrast and typically clearer images.
+A larger standard deviation indicates greater contrast and typically clearer images.

 - *Image Power Spectral Density (PSD)*
   We evaluate spatial resolution through the PSD, defined as the squared magnitude of the 2‑D Fourier spectrum of the image.
 The PSD distribution reveals the image’s spatial‑frequency content.

 - *Wavefront Aberration of the Optical System*
   We track the wavefront aberration as a performance measure.
-Here it refers to aberration caused by deviations in the mirror satellites’ relative position and attitude from the ideal configuration, with the Z‑axis position being the dominant contributor.
-Smaller aberration indicates better optical performance.
+Here, it refers to aberration caused by deviations in the mirror satellites’ relative position and attitude from the ideal configuration, with the Z‑axis position being the dominant contributor.
+Asmaller aberration indicates better optical performance.

 == Extended Image‑Feedback Gradient Method <sec:Gradient>
 In PSF‑based optimization, the relative position and attitude of the mirror satellites are updated along the gradient of an image‑derived evaluation function (“image‑feedback gradient”).
 A simple hill‑climbing scheme can be slow for ESI alone.
 We therefore extend the method to handle multiple mirror satellites using gradient descent with a momentum term, yielding faster convergence than the conventional approach.
 We refer to this as the **extended image‑feedback gradient method**.